Climbing the Tokyo Skytree

 | All Travel Posts

-To be clear, the Skytree is not world’s tallest man made structure—that distinction still goes to the Burj Khalifa building in Dubai.
-Unlike a building, a tower is not have permanently inhabitable floors that go to the top.
+To be clear, the Skytree is not world’s tallest man made structure — that distinction still goes to the Burj Khalifa building in Dubai.
+Unlike a building, a tower does not have permanently inhabitable floors that go to the top.

 Building a tower this tall using steel as your primary material is a difficult (and expensive!) undertaking.
-In the case of the Skytower, the strength and flexibility steel was essential to seismic proofing.
-In order for the tower to be able to withstand Japan’s powerful earthquakes, the engineers had to design a internal pillar that attaches to the outer structure via oil dampers 125 meters above the ground.
+In the case of the Skytree, the strength and flexibility steel was essential to seismic proofing.
+In order for the tower to withstand Japan’s powerful earthquakes, the engineers had to design a internal pillar that attaches to the outer structure via oil dampers 125 meters above the ground.
 This pillar acts as a sort of cushion in the event of a quake.

 Visiting the Tokyo Skytree